hw630590/roblox-acc-gen/README.md

 - A new file is coming called "mass-make.js", which reads from proxies.txt (ip:port / host:pass@ip:port (socks5 only)), and attempts to create accounts in bulk.

 # Errors You May Get
 - `[!]
 Captcha required.
-Switch proxies to continue.` -- means you have to switch proxy, as Roblox returned a captcha (indicating failure)
+Switch proxies to continue.` This means you have to switch proxy, as Roblox returned a captcha (indicating failure)
+- `[-] Error: (reason)` Read this error and see if you can debug it yourself.
+If you cannot debug it yourself, open an [issue.](https://github.com/hw630590/roblox-acc-gen/issues)